umrlastig/Footprint2graph-pipeline/doc/source/user_guide/index.rst

 User Guide
 ===========

-This user guide is an overview and explains some of the key features of *OFNP*.
+This user guide provides an overview of *OFNP* and describes its key features.

 .. image:: https://img.shields.io/github/languages/top/umrlastig/OutdoorFootprintNetworkPipeline